What is a CRM system?

 Unreadable fonts

-If the event planner tried to find a client’s telephone number in a notepad filled in by a doctor, this would be an equivalent of using bad fonts.
+If the event planner tried to find a client’s telephone number in a notepad filled in by a doctor, this would be the equivalent of using bad fonts.
 Font readability affects users’ performance.
 Restrain your individuality here.
 As a general rule, avoid serif fonts, because they look better in physical, printed media.
-For app design you want something boring and smooth.
+For app design, you want something boring and smooth.

 A vile palette

-On the whole, there are six types of harmonious color combinations: monochrome, three neighboring colors, complementary colors, triangle, rectangle, square.
-This is more of a suggestion for choosing colors.
+On the whole, there are six types of harmonious color combinations: monochrome, three neighboring colors, complementary colors, triangle, rectangle, and square.
+This is more of a suggestion to choose colors.
 Every color also has a variety of hues, and the circle can’t help here.

 Deafness to criticism